mkejeiri/Events-sourcing/README.md

 _channel = _connection.CreateModel();

 //tells the broker the queue is durable. i.e. that queue is persisted to disk and will survive,
 //or be re-created when the server is restarted.
+//Exchanges and queues are Idempotent
+//Idempotent operation : if the exchange/Queue is already there it won't be created, otherwise it will get created.
  _channel.QueueDeclare(queue:QueueName, durable:true, exclusive:false, autoDelete:false, arguments:null);

 ```